 This is why it’s important to check your credit report at least once per year.
 You can spot any errors right away, and dispute them with the credit bureaus.

 Turning your credit around isn’t an instant process.
-You can’t start paying your bills on time or pay off some debt and expect your score to instantly shoot up.
+You can’t start paying your bills on time or pay off some debt and expect your score to shoot up instantly.